prodriguezsosa/conText/vignettes/quickstart.md

 ## 4\.
 Average over document embeddings

-We now have an ALC embedding for each context of `immigration` in our Congressional Record corpus.
-To get a single embedding for immigration, we can simply take the column-average.
+We now have an ALC embedding for each context of `immigration` in our *Congressional Record* corpus.
+To get a single embedding for `immigration`, we can simply take the column-average.

     ## [1]   1 300